Yes, there is a difference

 In recent years, however, great strides have been made in developing methods for quantifying the performance of measuring instrumentation, which can be relatively complex for even a simple instrument.
 If you are attempting to make a serious estimate of measuring performance, and persuade others that the result is valid, you will have to use the philosophy of uncertainty, and its adoption from the outset is thoroughly recommended.

-For deeper explanations of these and associated concepts, download our free Beginner's guide to uncertainty in measurement
+For deeper explanations of these and associated concepts, please download our Beginner's guide to uncertainty in measurement.